Advanced routing configuration (for extensions)¶

 a static list of expected values.

-The simple enhancer works with various route arguments to map them to an argument to be used later.
+The simple enhancer works with route arguments.
+It maps them to an argument to make a URL that can be used later.

 index.php?id=13&category=241&tag=Benni